roman-milk/roman-milk.github.io/lost-underwear.md

+===

- ****** Lost Underwear Ch.
-02 ****** byStoryTeller07© Saturday had been an anxious day for Brian as he had met Alicia offering to help her with the real chance it could all go wrong.
+Saturday had been an anxious day for Brian as he had met Alicia offering to help her with the real chance it could all go wrong.
 It hadn't.
 In fact it had gone exactly as planned.
 It was late and he was tired when he stopped to look at the young woman on his way to bed.
 In her sleep she squirmed, still wearing the tight fitting rubber panties with the dildo inserted, she seemed to be pivoting her hips around the thing.
 He wondered what bizarre dreams she was having, shrugged and continued on to his room.

  ***